runwayml/learn/docs/tutorials/tutorial_processing_gpt2.md

 ![Model Info](assets/images/tutorials/tutorial_processing_gpt2/info.png)

 In the workspace, click the 'Run Remotely' button, ensuring that the 'Remote GPU Enabled' toggle is turned on.
 Keep in mind that this model will require a GPU to run, and will cost credits.
 Click 'Preview' for the Output Source.
-We do not need to choose an Input Source, as we'll be sending images straight from our browser!
-In this tutorial, well be using HTTP to connect our P5js sketch with RunwayML.

 ![Add to Workspace](assets/images/tutorials/tutorial_processing_gpt2/interface.png)